 most common form of barrier method of contraception in the male

-insertion into the vagina, catching sperm upon ejaculation.
-The
+on the penis before insertion into the vagina, catching sperm upon

-condom is easily purchased in pharmacies and other stores, costs
+ejaculation.
+The condom is easily purchased in pharmacies and other

-and is fairly simple to use.
-Some agencies and doctors’ offices
+stores, costs little, and is fairly simple to use.
+Some agencies

-it up to the man to provide a condom.
-If you are sexually active,
+should never leave it up to the man to provide a condom.
+If you

-have sex with him.
-Contraception is a mutual responsibility for
+shouldn’t have sex with him.
+Contraception is a mutual responsibility

 Some women prefer to use the female condom.
 This